uri-whl/dam-atlas/README.md

 ## Installation

 These scripts utilize `arcpy` from ArcGIS Pro (i.e., the 64 bit python 3 binary - though they may be backwards compatible with ArcGIS Desktop 32-bit python 2).
 ArcGIS Pro ships with Conda pre-installed which allows you to create an environment specific for a project without destroying your base environment.
-If you'd like to set up a project specific environment, you can do the following:
+If you'd like to set up a project specific environment, you can do the following (If you have admin rights on your machine, you can install the packages to the base environment):

 1. In Start Menu, navigate to `ArcGIS > Python Command Prompt`, _not_ `Python (Command Line)`.
 You'll know if you got the right one because you'll see: